Tobi-De/fuzzy-couscous/docs/guides/index.rst

 what is my current (because this might change with new experiences) approach of tackling the issue at hand, I'll also includes alternatives so that you can make your own mind.
 The set of guides here will be keep restricted, this is not like a blog where I may post any and everything
 (for that checkout my `blog <https://oluwatobi.dev/blog>`_).
 This is more like a collection of recipes for common problems.
-For feedback on the content of any of this guides, open a `new github discussion <https://github.com/Tobi-De/falco/discussions>`_, if you think I'm wrong on something of thing my be formulate better or if you have a better approach, I'll be happy to hear it.
+For feedback on the content of any of the guides, open a `new github discussion <https://github.com/Tobi-De/falco/discussions>`_, if you think I'm wrong on something of thing my be formulate better or if you have a better approach, I'll be happy to hear it.

 .. note::